BetterThanTomorrow/calva/docs/site/workspace-layouts.md

 # Workspace Layouts

 Project directory layouts can vary quite a lot.
 From the ”template” projects where the Clojure project files are at the root, to, well, let's just say that the project files are not always at the root.
-And sometimes there is more than one project.
+And sometimes there is more than one project ([read here how to get clojure-lsp support with a Leiningen project in a subfolder](clojure-lsp.md#leiningen-project-in-subfolder)).

 Calva only really supports working with one project at a time per VS Code window.
 Here's a short guide for some different setups: